Wairimu-3/Royal-awwards2/README.md

 + A user can view projects overall score.

-- A user can view their profile page.
+- A user can view their profile page and edit it.

 ## Setup and Installation